coderberry/airbrake-grails/README.md

     * Added method to AirbrakeService set notification context information that will be used for any reported errors
     * Simpler api to provide User Data.
 No need to implement UserDataService instead just set the context.
 (Breaking Change)
     * All request headers now included when reporting an error.
-* 0.9.5 - 2012/11/16
-    * Notifications sent to Airbrake asynchronously by default using a thread pool of configurable size #20
-    * Stack traces are filtered #19
-    * Upgraded to Grails 2.1.1
-    * XML message is logged at debug level

 ## Contributing